jbcodeforce/autonomous-car-mgr/docs/dev_ops.md

         return application
 ```

-When the CloudFormation has created the CodeDeploy application, we can see the deployment of the Lambda occuring
+When the CloudFormation has created the CodeDeploy application, we can see the deployment of the Lambda occurring

 ![](./images/cd_deploy_hist.png)